 The heartbeat of this panorama links the cosmological journey of Haunui-a-Nanaia to the land.
 The artwork is about the naming of significant landmarks and travels of Haunui in pursuit of his Hoa Rangatira (love) Wairaka.
 Points in Hau’s journey have been selected as landmarks within the panorama.
 From the left: Whanganui, Rangitikei, Manawatu, and Wairarapa.
 Personified by Tiki (the human form) these ancestral figures cover the Palmerston North Airports main catchment areas.
 The journey of Hau acknowledges the Mana Whenua that reside as caretakers along their banks, valleys and rivers.
 Modern iconography has been incorporated into the designs like sneakers, pilot hats and aircraft to symbolise leaping into the future with an appreciation for the past.

-We recently succeeded in our second step towards carbon neutrality, gaining Level 2 of the internationally recognised Airport Carbon Accreditation programme.
+Palmerston North Airport has gained Level 2 of the internationally recognised Airport Carbon Accreditation programme.

 The programme independently assesses and recognises the efforts of airports to manage and reduce carbon emissions through 6 levels of certification – Mapping, Reduction, Optimisation, Neutrality, Transformation and Transition.

-With the reduction stage now complete, the focus moves to optimisation and neutrality.
 Palmerston North Airport Ltd (PNAL) recognises that all areas of its operations consume energy and the Airport is committed to doing all it can to minimise its impact on the environment by reducing its carbon emissions and energy consumption.
 This can only be achieved through long term planning, with a focus on continual improvement to achieve these aims.

 About Airport Carbon Accreditation